world-federation-of-advertisers/cross_media_measurement_project_site/README.md

 ### Global vs. Local Market Considerations

 This proposed technical blueprint outlines the technical infrastructure needed for privacy-centric deduplication of reach and frequency across media.
-While a cross-media solution’s implementation needs to be customized for each local market, there are both business and technical reasons to support the creation of certain common, global infrastructure.
-On the business side, one of the core pieces of this initiative is to enable Advertisers to operate consistently across different markets.
-In addition to business needs for consistency, certain technological and methodological aspects of the system need to be common to ensure a consistent approach to privacy, and to ensure economic viability (cost effectiveness) for those entities operating and participating in the system at scale.
-The system(s) themselves will be built and developed in each market with flexibility for addressing local needs adjustments underpinned by a global, consistent approach.
+The system(s) themselves will be built and developed in each market with flexibility for addressing local needs, underpinned by a global, consistent approach.
 This will ensure that the solution meets market-specific needs, and that advertisers have flexibility and choice.

+While development and implementation of a cross-media system needs to be customized for each local market, there are various reasons - both business as well as technical/methodological - to support the creation of certain common, global infrastructure.
+First, business continuity is critical for global Advertisers.
+One of the core pieces of this initiative is to enable Advertisers to operate consistently across different markets.
+As such, some of the foundational elements of the system needs to be common in order to ensure this desired consistency.
+Second, ensuring consumer privacy requires that certain technological and methodological aspects of the system need to be common to ensure a consistent approach to privacy.
+Third, economic viability of building such a system requires that certain technical and methodological aspects of the system be common to ensure cost effectiveness for those entities operating and participating in the system at scale.

 ### System Inputs and Outputs